DISCOUNTED MAY AND JUNE 2025 BOOKINGS ~ DISCOUNT CODE: MJ2025

 © Photograph S Potter, 2023.

-The Top stone of the Shaft cross is stored in the Church but would have originally been placed on the top of the Saxon cross shaft to make it even taller.
+The Top stone of the Shaft cross would have originally been placed on the top of the Saxon cross shaft to make it even taller.
 The stone depicts an Angel and represents a link to heavenly forms of angels, human prayer and contemplation.
 The move towards Christanity is seen by the mix of stone images with German mythology representing Wodin with a raven on his shoulder and an archer depicting Egil.
 This stone monument would have looked down on those who stood by it to gather to hear the gospel being read by a holy teacher prior to the Church construction in 1009.

 Sir Roger de Bradbourne grants Dunstable Priory canons the use of Bradbourne Mill for a single red rose each year on St John the Baptist Day.